panosprvo/Space-Invaders/README.md

 # space-invaders
-The classic space invaders games built using PyCharm
+The classic space invaders game - built using PyCharm